ome/ome-contributing/docs/java-development.rst

     $ git tag -s -m "Release version x.y.x" vx.y.z

-Push the master branch and the tag to your fork for validation by another member of the team::
+Optionally, push the master branch and the tag to your fork for validation by another member of the team::

     $ git push <fork_name> master